Student Projects

 Characterization of an advanced high-speed SICM for live cell imaging

+Are you interested in what a cell look like in nanometer scale?
+Do you want to see how the cell behaves in real time?
 Scanning ion conductance microscopy (SICM) is the non-contact SPM technology to image live cells based on glass capillaries with a nanometric aperture.
 It applies a voltage and measures the ionic current flowing through the pipette above the sample in the buffer solution: the recorded current represents the feedback signal to measure the topography of the sample.
 This project aims to characterize a state of the art high-speed SICM to enable time-resolved live cell imaging, and do the live cell imaging on human primary keratinocytes to study the related disease.

 Keywords